hyperledger/bevel/docs/source/operations/besu_networkyaml.md

     #  This is for development usage only where we create self-signed certificates and the truststores are generated automatically.
     #  Production systems should generate proper certificates and configure truststores accordingly.
     subject: "CN=DLT Root CA,OU=DLT,O=DLT,L=London,C=GB"
-    transaction_manager: "tessera"    # Transaction manager can be "tessera" or "orion"; 21.x.x features are same for both
+    transaction_manager: "tessera"    # Transaction manager can be "tessera"
     # This is the version of transaction_manager docker image that will be deployed
     # Supported versions #
-    # orion: 1.6.0 (for besu 1.5.5)
-    # orion/tessra: 21.7.3(for besu 21.10.6)
+    # tessera: 21.7.3(for besu 21.10.6)
     tm_version: "21.7.3"
     # TLS can be True or False for the transaction manager
     tm_tls: True